 Prelief Can Help You Enjoy Coffee Again

-If you would love to try these different types of coffee, but it causes digestive discomfort, it’s most likely due to high acids.
-By using Prelief caplets, which work on the food not on the body, it can help remove up to 95% of the acid irritant from a 6oz cup of coffee.
+If you would love to try these different types of coffee, but it causes discomfort, it’s most likely due to the acid in the coffee.
+By using Prelief caplets, which work on the food not on the body, it can help reduce up to 95% of the acid from a 6oz cup of coffee.
 By reducing the acid in your coffee you may bring back a cherished tradition.
 Prelief is available at Walgreens and Online.